Nick Jonas Explains Jonas Brothers Split: ‘It Was A Couple Years Of Rebuilding Our Family’

-While The Jonas Brothers are closer than ever now, there was a time when the brothers weren’t even on speaking terms, People is reporting.
+While the Jonas Brothers are closer than ever now, there was a time when the brothers weren’t even on speaking terms, People is reporting.
 The band — consisting of 26-year-old Nick Jonas, 29-year-old Joe Jonas, and 31-year-old Kevin Jonas — had a dramatic split in 2013 after years of success.
 While many bands often have tiffs, the disagreements between the three band members ran deeper as they were brothers.
-Now that the the band is making their comeback with their new single “Sucker” the brothers are opening up about just how serious the rift in the band was.
+Now that the band is making their comeback with their new single, “Sucker,” the brothers are opening up about just how serious the rift in the band was.

 “When it ended it was not good,” Nick admitted.
 “It was a couple years of rebuilding our family, and in our mind it seemed impossible for us to do this ever again.”